Indian Rationalist Association

 The Indian Rationalist Association is a voluntary organisation in India whose 100,000 members promote scientific skepticism and critique supernatural claims.
 It publishes books and magazines, organises seminars and lectures and its representatives regularly appear in television and print media exposing superstitions.
 The present president of Indian Rationalist Association Sanal Edamaruku was elected in 2005.
 He was the General Secretary of the association from 1984 till 2005.

-The earlier name of Indian Rationalist Association was "Rationalist Association of India", and the founding president was R. P. Paranjpye.
-The organisation published a journal "Reason".
-The organisation and journal ceased to exist after a few years.
-Later in 1949, the organisation was re-organised in Madras (present Chennai)in 1949 at Chennai (then Madras).
+The earlier name of Indian Rationalist Association was "Rationalist Association of India".
+The organisation published a journal "Reason", both of which ceased to exist after a few years.
+Later in 1949, the organisation was re-organised in Madras (present Chennai) in 1949.
 The founding president was R. P. Paranjpye (later High Commissioner of India in Australia and vice-chancellor of Bombay University).
-S. Ramanathan was the Secretary and he edited and published The Indian Rationalist.
-After the demise of S. Ramanathan, Prof.R.S.
-Yadav from Meerut became the President of the Association.
-When he became the vice-chancellor of Meerut university, Ellen Roy from Dehradun, wife of M.N.Roy, was elected the new president.
-Upon her death in 1960, the headquarters of Indian Rationalist Association was once again moved to Madras, and was revived by Dr. G.N.Jyothi Sankar.
+S. Ramanathan was the Secretary, who also edited and published The Indian Rationalist.
+After the death of S. Ramanathan, Professor R. S. Yadav from Meerut became the President of the Association.
+When he became the vice-chancellor of Meerut University, Ellen Roy, wife of M. N. Roy, was elected the new president.
+Upon her death in 1960, the headquarters of Indian Rationalist Association was once again moved to Madras, and was revived by Dr. G. N. Jyothi Sankar.
 He also established a Ramanathan memorial rationalist library in Chennai.
-This library was later moved to Hyderabad when M.V Ramamurthy was the General Secretary of the Association.
+This library was later moved to Hyderabad when M. V. Ramamurthy was the General Secretary of the Association.

-Dr G.N Jyothi Sankar organised All-India Miracle Exposure campaigns four times with legendary Sri Lankan Rationalist Abraham Kovoor, starting in 1975.
+Dr G. N. Jyothi Sankar organized the All-India Miracle Exposure campaigns four times with legendary Sri Lankan Rationalist Abraham Kovoor, starting in 1975.

 The Indian Rationalist Association has branches in different states of India, with the headquarters of the association located in New Delhi.
-The Indian Rationalist Association took the initiative to form the Rationalist International in 1995, which organised many International Rationalist Conferences in co-operation with Indian Rationalist Association.
+The Indian Rationalist Association took the initiative to form the Rationalist International in 1995, which organizes many International Rationalist Conferences in co-operation with the Indian Rationalist Association.
 Sanal Edamaruku is the founding president of Rationalist International.

 History and office-bearers

 The present Indian Rationalist Association was founded in 1949 by S. Ramanathan, M. N. Roy and C. N. Annadurai; the president was R. P. Paranjpye.

 The Rationalist, edited by S. Ramanathan; Freethought, edited by G.N.
-Jyothi Sankar; and Modern Freethinker, edited by Sanal Edamaruku were the prominent journals published by Indian Rationalist Association.
+Jyothi Sankar; and Modern Freethinker, edited by Sanal Edamaruku were the prominent journals published by the Indian Rationalist Association.

-Indian Rationalist Association organised two major all-India campaigns, Divine Miracle Exposure lectures by Abraham Kovoor (1975-1978), and an all-India miracle exposure tour campaign under the leadership of Sanal Edamaruku 1994-1995.
+Indian Rationalist Association organized two major all-India campaigns, Divine Miracle Exposure lectures by Abraham Kovoor (1975-1978), and an all-India miracle exposure tour campaign under the leadership of Sanal Edamaruku 1994-1995.
 The campaign led by Sanal Edamaruku covered 100 districts in India and took 18 months to complete.
 This campaign was featured in the British documentary Guru Busters.

-The regular participation and public challenges of Sanal Edamaruku against the Indian Gurus, and his campaigns to explain miracles and superstitions scientifically brought the Indian Rationalist association to national prominence.
+The regular participation and public challenges of Sanal Edamaruku against the Indian gurus, and his campaigns to explain miracles and superstitions with science brought the Indian Rationalist association to national prominence.
 BBC and many Indian newspapers have featured the campaigns of Sanal Edamaruku.

 The office bearers of Indian Rationalist Association: